Experiential learning resources for the innovative educator

 Students design their project-based summer experiences by making a series of choices all based on who they are as unique individuals.
 Every project and all outcomes vary between students for this reason.

-2. Project-Based Summer School Results in Deeper Learning
+2. A Project-Based Summer School Class Results in Deeper Learning

 I love a project-based summer school program for many reasons, but the fact that PBL is cross-disciplinary is high up on my list of reasons to make summer school programs (or any other program) project-based.
 Project-based learning, student- and teacher-directed, brings in a variety of subjects and skills.